fadden/CiderPress2/WineNotes.md

 The font rendering looks bad.
 The GUI font used by WPF is called "Segoe UI", which is not available via winetricks.
 Various attempts to make it available to Wine have not yielded an improvement.
-It's unclear whether the blurry text is due to a missing font or to some issue with the font renderer.
+Installing the Tahoma font does seem to help, but it's unclear whether the blurry text is due to a missing font or to some issue with the font renderer.

 ## macOS ##